georgeolson92/CSharp-Hair-Salon/README.md

 #### By _George Olson_

 ### Description
-_Track who's getting their hurr did with dis application!_
+_Track who's getting their hair did with this application!_

 ### Specifications
 | Behavior | Input | Output |